 If that figure seems daunting, don’t sweat it.
-Assuming that you commit to investing money each month and it earns roughly a 10% rate of return (which is the historical rate of return for the S&P 500 through 20193), there are several ways to hit that number.
+Assuming that you commit to investing money each month and it earns roughly a 10% rate of return (which is the long-term average rate of return for the S&P 500 through 20223), there are several ways to hit that number.
 For example, if you begin investing $162 per month at age 25, you could have $900,000 if you retire at age 65.
 If you start at 30, you’ll need to save $265 per month to achieve the same amount.
 And if you start at 35, the monthly figure is $437.

-With 53% of LGBTQ+ individuals reporting in the Experian survey that they struggle to maintain savings, creating a retirement savings habit early on can help you stay on track toward retirement saving.
+Creating a retirement savings habit early on can help you stay on track toward retirement saving.
 No matter how much you have to save, small savings today can help you reap the rewards of compound interest and get you closer to your retirement savings goals.

 Since every paycheck has a deduction for Social Security, you’ll want to account for this income when planning your retirement savings.